Skip to Content

 Dark-eyed Junco

-You’ll notice their distinctive black hood and white tail feathers, perfect for spotting.
+You’ll recognize these charming birds by their distinctive black hoods and flashing white tail feathers.

 Northern Flicker